a-kiru/toolkit-kango/README.md

 See [Documentation Index](./doc/README.md)

-##Change
+##Changes

-I fix some problems such that the installation can be performed well on my Macbook.
+I fixed some problems such that the installation can be performed well on my Macbook.